wjyzhang/harpie-backend-personal-proj/README.md

 * you will probably have to look up some things; search around first, but send an email if you get stuck
 * you will be paid $59/hour for up to 8 hours, please make sure to log your time on a document

+## HINTS:
+* not every transaction will have a large `tx.data` field... some may just contain "0x"
+* not every transaction has the `maxPriorityFeePerGas` or `maxFeePerGas` field

 ## LINKS:
 * QuickNode: https://quicknode.com
 * ethers.js transactions spec: https://docs.ethers.io/v5/api/utils/transactions/
+* decoding Ethereum transaction call data: "https://towardsdatascience.com/decoding-ethereum-smart-contract-data-eed513a65f76"

 Good luck!